-All winners will be notified by email and an exhibition of winning entries will be held in London, opening in November 2016.
-A list of the winners will be published on the TAV website from November 2016.
+All winners will be notified by email and an exhibition of winning entries will be held following the announcement of results.
+A list of the winners will be published on the TAV website from November 2017.

 All monetary prizes will be paid in British Pounds (GBP).
 Payments to overseas entrants will be made using the exchange rate determined by the banking system on the payment date.